letigsainz/tech-writing/3. Machine to Machine Authentication/README.md

 ## Context

-During my time on the developer productivity team, I helped create a python3 library to handle machine to machine authentication for internal services.
+During my time on the developer productivity team, I helped create a Python 3 library to handle machine to machine authentication for internal services.

 ## Impact